ReggieS22/configure-ad/README.md

   - Find DC-1's private IP address in the Azure Portal and copy it.
 Proceed to Client-1 and open the terminal and type "ping (DC-01 private ip address)"

   - Now we can ping DC-1 successfully from Client-1
+  - Then we can type ipconfig /all to see that the DNS server is DC-1 private IP address.

 </p>